aws-solutions/research-service-workbench-on-aws/solutions/swb-ui/README.md

 ## Design system

 For the design system we are using @awsui project.
-More information can be found on the [Cloudscape GitHub](https://github.com/aws/awsui-documentation).
+More information can be found on the [AWS-UI GitHub](https://github.com/aws/awsui-documentation).